ubikasec/ubika-waap-extra/use-cases/Cloud Automation/Microsoft Azure/README.md

 Usage
 -----

-Terraform modules for Microsoft Azure and some examples are provided on [github.com/Rohde-Schwarz](https://github.com/Rohde-Schwarz/r-s-waf-extra/tree/master/terraform)
+Terraform modules for Microsoft Azure and some examples are provided on [github.com/ubikasec/ubika-waap-extra](https://github.com/ubikasec/ubika-waap-extra/tree/master/terraform)

 Modules are located in:

-* **modules/azure/autoscaled**: Module to deploy an autoscaled R&S®Web Application Firewall cluster.
+* **modules/azure/autoscaled**: Module to deploy an autoscaled UBIKA WAAP cluster.
-* **modules/azure/basic**: Module to deploy a basic R&S®Web Application Firewall cluster.
+* **modules/azure/basic**: Module to deploy a basic UBIKA WAAP cluster.
-* **modules/azure/lb**: Basic implementation of Azure Loadbalancer for an R&S®Web Application Firewall cluster (basic or autoscaled).
+* **modules/azure/lb**: Basic implementation of Azure Loadbalancer for an UBIKA WAAP cluster (basic or autoscaled).
-* **modules/azure/policy**: Basic implementation of autoscaling policies for an autoscaled R&S®Web Application Firewall cluster.
+* **modules/azure/policy**: Basic implementation of autoscaling policies for an autoscaled UBIKA WAAP cluster.

 Examples for Azure can be found in:

-* **examples/azure_basic**: shows how we deploy a basic R&S®Web Application Firewall cluster with an Azure loadbalancer.
+* **examples/azure_basic**: shows how we deploy a basic UBIKA WAAP cluster with an Azure loadbalancer.
-* **examples/azure_autoscaled**: shows how we deploy an autoscaled R&S®Web Application Firewall cluster with an Azure loadbalancer and some autoscaling capabilities.
+* **examples/azure_autoscaled**: shows how we deploy an autoscaled UBIKA WAAP cluster with an Azure loadbalancer and some autoscaling capabilities.

 In the main configuration file, **main.tf**, you can edit variables like Azure region and prefix of your future instances.
 You can also find every configuration needed to deploy your instances.